RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/features_reporter_RotamerRecoveryFeatures_type.md

 -   **recovery_threshold**: recovery threshold of the comparer
 -   **task_operations**: A comma separated list of TaskOperations to use.
 -   **predicted_features_reporter**: feature reporter that reports to db of type ReportToDB
+-   **chidiff_num_chi_to_compare**: For use only with the ChiDiff rotamer-recovery comparer, this controls the maximum number of chi dihedrals will be examined for each residue.
+In the absence of this attribute, the ChiDiff reporter will examine all chi dihedrals

 ---